 In 1901, the Texas Oil Boom was in full swing, after the now-famous Spindletop well struck oil and blew for nine straight days.
 In 1902, the Port Arthur refinery opened its doors in Jefferson County.

 Since then, it has evolved drastically in scope and services, growing into North America’s largest refinery with a crude capacity of more than 630,000 barrels a day.
-The refinery sits on approximately 1,400 acres and employs more than 1,500 employees.
-It also operates the country’s largest Base Oil plant.
+The refinery, a vital component our Port Arthur Manufacturing Complex, sits on approximately 1,400 acres and employs more than 1,500 employees.
+We also operate the country’s largest Base Oil plant.